linalopes/creativity-in-vitro/_posts/2025-05-22-the-first-upload.md

 These 20 blocks — now cleaned and organized — were saved as `.pkl` files.

 In a second notebook, I reopened them to identify the **blink markers** between loops.
 I didn’t insert any digital triggers — just **pulses of the eyelid**, visible in Fp1 and Fp2.
 I scanned the signal for **two blinks** per block, and used them to divide each session into **three loops**.
-That gave me 60 recordings in total — 3 per block, each tied to a listening of six phrases.
+That is supposed to give me 60 recordings in total — 3 per block, each tied to a listening of six phrases.
+Once I can confidently split each session into the 3 loops, the next challenge is to segment each loop into the six lyrical phrases — and that’s where I would really appreciate any insight now.

 Next, I’ll divide each loop into six temporal slices, one per phrase — probably by second.
 It’s not perfect.
 It’s not clinical.
 But it’s **radically personal**, and **methodologically transparent**.